 This time, Miller said, archdiocesan officials "expect to be giving [the closings and mergers] more direction."

 "Large parishes provide a critical mass of resources - especially people," said Miller, who also helped guide the "cluster planning" effort a dozen years ago.

 The current archdiocese review - called the "parish planning initiative" - was launched in late 2010 by Chaput's predecessor, Cardinal Justin Rigali, who retired in September.

 Last year, as part of a pilot project, the parishes whose mergers were announced Sunday were grouped by proximity into five small groups, or "parish pastoral planning areas."
 In each, priests and parish lay leaders were asked to assess the health of the churches and the needs of the local Catholic community.

 "These [parishes] were not picked randomly," said Msgr.
 Arthur Rodgers, head of the archdiocese's new strategic planning committee.
 Instead, they were identified by clergy as struggling because of a glut of nearby churches, or because they no longer served the ethnic group for which they were established many decades ago.

 The five churches in Manayunk - all within earshot of one another's bells - are a "blatant manifestation" of unneeded parishes, Rodgers said in a recent interview.
 "One had just one baptism last year."

-Rodgers, who also serves as pastor of the archdiocesan cathedral, said in a recent interview that the criteria the archdiocese uses to assess parish viability include membership, Sunday Mass attendance, participation in the sacraments and religious education programs, population projections, parish finances, and the physical state of its buildings.
+Rodgers, who also serves as pastor of the archdiocesan cathedral, said in a recent interview the criteria the archdiocese uses to assess parish viability include membership, Sunday Mass attendance, participation in the sacraments and religious education programs, population projections, parish finances, and the physical state of buildings.